11 min read

 The Full Spectrum: Understanding All Cybersecurity Disciplines

-Cybersecurity isn't a single discipline, it's an ecosystem of interconnected specializations.
+Cybersecurity isn't a single discipline.
+It's an ecosystem of interconnected specializations.
 Some are deeply technical; others require minimal coding.
-Understanding the full landscape helps you find where your skills fit best.
+Understanding the full landscape helps you find where your existing skills fit best.

 Career Track Key Roles Entry Pathway

-Security Operations SOC Analyst (Tier 1-3), Security Analyst, Security Engineer, Incident Responder IT Helpdesk → Network Admin → SOC Tier 1 → Security Engineer
+Security Operations SOC Analyst (Tier 1-3), Security Engineer, Incident Responder IT Helpdesk → Network Admin → SOC Tier 1 → Security Engineer

-Offensive Security Penetration Tester, Red Team Operator, Vulnerability Analyst, Exploit Developer Developer/Sysadmin → Security Researcher → Junior Pen Tester → Red Team
+Offensive Security Penetration Tester, Red Team Operator, Vulnerability Analyst Developer/Sysadmin → Security Researcher → Junior Pen Tester → Red Team

 Threat Intelligence Threat Analyst, Threat Hunter, Detection Engineer, CTI Analyst SOC Analyst → Threat Intel Analyst → Threat Hunter